mjhea0/thinkful-mentor/jinja/readme.md

   Save this as *layout.html*.

   Did you notice the `{% block %}` tags?
-This defines a block (or area) that child template can fill in.
+This defines a block (or area) that child templates can fill in.
 Further, this just informs the templating engine that a child template may override the block of the template.

   Let's do that.